arthuur01/loginsystem/README.md

 # Login

-This code was made in Js, using the async bcrypt library, and hash system to secure the password
+This code was made in node.js, using the async bcrypt library, and hash system to secure the password